 this those these that

-star is the Southern Cross.
+star i is the Southern C Cross.

-is my book.
+is my / book.

-ship s in the distance are carrying cargo.
+ships s in the distance are carrying cargo ).

-Charlie planted flow ers in this bed last y
+Charlie planted flowers in this yea

+is my new cell phone •

 is my new cell phone.

-year. crayons I am using, belong to my little sister.
+crayons I am using, belong to my little sister.

+MOUNS

-L king at demonstrative
+L® king at